 Day 5: Full-Day Great Barrier Reef Experience with Helicopter Tour

 Spend a day exploring Cairns at your own pace after yesterday's excursion.
-Head back to the Swimming Lagoon for a day of unrivaled relaxation, or take a trip to the award-winning winning white sandy beaches and turquoise waters of nearby Fitzroy Island.
-A 45-minute ferry ride from Cairns, kids will love the ocean trampoline and wide variety of watersports available.
+Head back to the Cairns Lagoon for a day of swimming and relaxation, or take a trip to the award-winning white beaches and turquoise waters of nearby Fitzroy Island.
+Just a 45-minute ferry ride from Cairns, kids will love the island's ocean trampoline and the wide variety of watersports available.
+For something more adventurous, consider taking a full-day trip into Daintree National Park to learn about its Aboriginal heritage and snorkel in the crystal-clear waters of the Mossman River.

 Plan your trip to Australia